censys-workshop/threatfox-censys/README.md

 ## Features

 - Create dynamic fingerprints for various IoCs
+  - Create a fingerprint using the `create-fingerprint` command
   - Fingerprint file: [`fingerprints.yaml`](fingerprints.yaml)
 - Uses the Censys Search API
 - Submit IoCs to ThreatFox
+  - Submit IoCs using the `scan` command
   - Links Censys Search in ThreatFox IoC reference
   - Tags IoCs with `censys` and the autonomous system name
 - Uses a PostgreSQL database to store the IoCs submitted to ThreatFox